OUR TOWN c. 1850 - 2000

 In the early 1900's, William Grant, a retired asylum attendant, was living here with his wife Mary, a seamstress, and their four children: Ellen, also a seamstress; Annie, Mary Agnes and John, all scholars.
 Listed on the 1901 Census are three boarders: James and Nicholas Harding, both blacksmiths from County Kilkenny, and James Crowe, a tailor from Tipperary.
 Ten years later, Ellen is listed as a dressmaker; Annie a schoolteacher; John a carpenter, and Mary Agnes still a scholar.
 This time there were just two boarders- Christopher Dooley, a blacksmith from Dublin City, and James Donnolly, a carpenter from County Meath.

-The Grant family were Newsagents, Tobacconists, and Fancy Goods Merchants here for many years (John 'Jack' Grant was remembered by almost everyone I spoke to) and, until it finally closed in the late 1970's, the business was run by his cousin Kate McEvoy and her friend, Mary Mulhall.
+The Grant family were Newsagents, Tobacconists, and Fancy Goods Merchants here for many years (John 'Jack' Grant was remembered by almost everyone I spoke to) and, until it finally closed in the late 1970's, the business was run by his cousin Kate McEvoy and her assistant, Mary Mulhall.

 [Winter 1962.
 On a magazine rack in Grant's, I saw my first-ever picture of The Beatles.
 I remember envying their 'long' hair and thinking that it made them look like four brothers.
 But, most of all, I remember gazing at John Lennon and George Harrison's guitars.
 Years later, I learned that they were Gibson J-160E's.
 My first guitar was a small sunburst Egmond and, as I discovered recently, the exact same model - the cheapest in our range - as the first one George Harrison ever owned.
 I've seen his on display at the Beatles Story Museum in Liverpool.
 According to Beatles' lore, it is worth an estimated $800,000) while mine, I imagine, has long since gone back to nature.
 But listen, what's that...?
 The wind.... the wind whistling through a landfill somewhere, my strings still searching for that lost chord....1)]